-During breastfeeding, in the beginning
+Breasts during breastfeeding, in the beginning

 Physically, your breasts will feel heavier, so a supportive nursing tank or nursing bra is a smart investment.
 You may notice your breasts feel hard at first, but don't worry – it's just the milk.
 This will lessen as you nurse.

-During breastfeeding, after a few weeks
+Breasts during breastfeeding, after a few weeks